yakov10105/Kube-Mind/docs/orchestrator-prd.md

 ---

-## 5. Non-Functional Requirements
+ ## 5: Non-Functional Requirements - Deliverable Subtasks

+  Goal: Ensure the Kube-Mind Brain meets its operational quality attributes.

-- **Performance:** End-to-end AI diagnosis and PR creation should be completed in **< 30 seconds (p90)**.
+  5.1 Performance: End-to-end AI diagnosis and PR creation should be completed in < 30 seconds (p90).

+   * Sub-tasks:
+       * 5.1.1 Implement comprehensive tracing and timing: Add detailed OpenTelemetry spans around critical operations (gRPC ingestion, Redis interactions, LLM calls, GitOps operations) to precisely measure execution time.
+       * 5.1.2 Baseline current performance: Conduct load tests with simulated incidents to establish a baseline for end-to-end latency and identify current bottlenecks.
+       * 5.1.3 Optimize LLM interaction patterns: Explore techniques like parallelizing LLM calls (if possible), prompt engineering for efficiency, or leveraging smaller, faster LLMs for specific sub-tasks.
+       * 5.1.4 Optimize data serialization/deserialization: Profile and optimize JSON serialization/deserialization of
+         IncidentContext and other data transfer objects, potentially using System.Text.Json source generators or Span<T>.
+       * 5.1.5 Analyze and optimize Redis queries: Ensure all Redis interactions are efficient, leveraging appropriate data structures and commands (e.g., pipeline commands for multiple operations).
+       * 5.1.6 Refine GitOps operations: Review and optimize calls to Octokit.NET to minimize API calls and latency, potentially by batching changes.
+       * 5.1.7 Implement performance testing in CI: Integrate automated performance tests into the CI/CD pipeline to continuously monitor the 30-second p90 objective.

-- **Extensibility:** Adding a new `Plugin` or `Skill` should require minimal boilerplate, discoverable via assembly scanning and DI.
+  5.2 Extensibility: Adding a new `Plugin` or `Skill` should require minimal boilerplate, discoverable via assembly scanning and DI.
 New Git providers or notification systems should be implementable via a clean interface.

+   * Sub-tasks:
+       * 5.2.1 Document plugin creation workflow: Create clear documentation (CONTRIBUTING.md) outlining the steps and minimal boilerplate required to add a new Semantic Kernel plugin.
+       * 5.2.2 Abstract GitHubService: Ensure IGitHubService is fully abstracted, allowing for alternative Git providers (e.g., GitLab, Azure DevOps) to be implemented by simply creating new concrete classes.
+       * 5.2.3 Abstract NotificationService: Verify INotificationService provides sufficient abstraction so new notification platforms (e.g., Microsoft Teams, PagerDuty) can be added with minimal changes to core logic.
+       * 5.2.4 Implement dynamic plugin loading: Ensure plugins are discovered and loaded at runtime via assembly scanning or a similar mechanism, minimizing explicit code changes in Program.cs for new plugins.
+       * 5.2.5 Create a template for new plugins: Provide a simple template or example plugin that new developers can copy and modify, demonstrating the minimal boilerplate.

-- **Auditability & Explainability:** Every automated action must be traceable to a specific incident, a specific chain of reasoning, and the exact context used.
+  5.3 Auditability & Explainability: Every automated action must be traceable to a specific incident, a specific chain of reasoning, and the exact context used.
 The `Reasoning` field in every PR must be clear and concise.

+   * Sub-tasks:
+       * 5.3.1 Enhance structured logging context: Ensure all log events include the IncidentId, PlanId, and StepId to enable easy tracing of specific actions and reasoning.
+       * 5.3.2 Persist AI plan and tool outputs: Implement storage for the full Semantic Kernel plan and the detailed inputs/outputs of each tool invocation (perhaps in Redis or a dedicated logging store).
+       * 5.3.3 Inject audit data into PR body: Ensure the GitOpsPlugin populates the Pull Request body with a structured summary of the AI's diagnosis, chosen plan, and key execution steps.
+       * 5.3.4 Develop UI for detailed incident playback: Design and implement a UI component that can retrieve and display the stored plan and tool outputs, allowing human operators to "replay" the AI's decision-making process.

-- **Cost Management:** LLM and infrastructure costs must be trackable on a per-incident basis and stay within a predefined monthly budget.
+  5.4 Cost Management: LLM and infrastructure costs must be trackable on a per-incident basis and stay within a predefined monthly budget.

+   * Sub-tasks:
+       * 5.4.1 Implement LLM token usage tracking: Integrate with AI model APIs to record the number of input and output tokens used for each LLM call.
+       * 5.4.2 Store cost metrics per incident: Persist token usage and other relevant cost metrics (e.g., Redis operations, network calls) associated with each IncidentId.
+       * 5.4.3 Implement budget monitoring and alerts: Develop a system that aggregates LLM and infrastructure costs and sends alerts when predefined budget thresholds are approached or exceeded.
+       * 5.4.4 Integrate cost data into observability dashboards: Display aggregated and per-incident cost metrics in existing monitoring dashboards (e.g., Grafana).
 ---

 ## 6. Success Metrics